WorkplaceX/Application/Readme.md

 # Application Start

 Use this repo to build a new database application with WorkplaceX framework.
-This repo contains an empty application to get started with.
+This repo contains an empty hello world application to get started with.
 Before installing see also [Prerequisite](https://github.com/WorkplaceX/Framework/wiki/Prerequisite).

 ## Clone